 Lately I’ve seen tons of gorgeous dresses made with super soft floral knits at the mall, but I’m not a fan of the $60 price tags.
 Luckily, I found a brushed polyester spandex knit at an Etsy shop and I love it!
 Great print, super soft, wonderful recovery, easy to sew with–I’m sold.
 And at $6/yd, I can make three of these dresses for the price of one at the store.

-I ordered this fabric from Raspberry Creek Fabric on Etsy.
-The print I used is out of stock right now, but the store owner tells me she’ll be restocking a number of prints soon, hopefully within the next week.
+I ordered this fabric from Raspberry Creek Fabric.
+This online shop stocks a lot of double brushed poly knit fabric, which I love using for dresses and shirts.
 This post isn’t sponsored; I just really like this fabric shop.
 Super fast shipping, great customer service, and high quality fabric at a great price.

 The construction on this maxi dress is not too hard especially if you have made one of my Classic Tees before.
 In fact, I’d recommend making one of the tees first, especially if you are new to sewing.
 As for this dress, cutting out the pieces is definitely the most time consuming part, so don’t get intimidated.

 How to Make a Maxi Dress from a t-shirt pattern